-- 9 a In any course that has a practicum and non-practicum component, a student must pass both the practicum and non-practicum component in order to have passed that course as a whole. - b Where a weakness occurs in a practicum component (EDPRAC 613 or 614), a student may apply for permission to enrol in an additional period of placement of up to two weeks in accordance with the relevant Examination Regulations Deferred Results regulations for this Graduate Diploma. - c Re-enrolment after failing EDPRAC 613 or 614 requires the permission of the Dean of Faculty of Education and Social Work or nominee. - d At the discretion of Senate or its representative, a student who does not pass EDPRAC 613 or 6140 may be declined permission to continue this graduate diploma.
+- 9 a In any course that has a practicum and non-practicum component, a student must pass both the practicum and non-practicum component in order to have passed that course as a whole. - b Where a weakness occurs in the practicum component of EDPRAC 612, students will be required to enrol in an extension course and pay tuition fees at the rate of 10 points for each two-month period or part thereof.
+This provision will only apply when the student's current enrolment in EDPRAC 612 has ended. - c Re-enrolment in EDPRAC 612 after failing that course requires the permission of the Dean of Faculty of Education and Social Work or nominee. - d At the discretion of Senate or its representative, a student who does not pass EDPRAC 612 may be declined permission to be readmitted to this graduate diploma.